Changepoint detection on a graph of time series: Graphical models for dependent changepoints across multiple time series

-With the prior for the dependent changepoints given in (\ref{eq:MRFS}), one can specify that changepoints are likely to occur as connected clusters of simultaneous changepoints on the lattice.
-For example, set $p$ to be the prior probability that a changepoint occurs in isolation on the lattice and set $\lambda>0$ such that, for each $i$ and $t$, the conditional probability that $t$ is a changepoint for the $i$th time series is $1 / ( 1 + \exp\{ -\bar{p} - n_{i, t} \lambda \})$ where $n_{i, t} \in \{0, \ldots, 4\}$ is defined in (\ref{eq:numneighb}).
+Figure \ref{fig:graphillustrateNEW} illustrates the dependence structure for changepoints induced by the graphical changepoint prior (\ref{eq:MRFS}) given a lattice graph $G$ on $20$ time series of length $T$.
+The larger the edge weight $\lambda > 0$, the higher the probability for pairs of time series connected on the lattice graph $G$ to be simultaneously impacted by changepoints.
+As a result, in Figure \ref{fig:graphillustrateNEW}, changepoints at time $t^\prime$, which are connected by edges, are \textit{a priori} more likely than isolated changepoints at time $t$.
+The prior (\ref{eq:MRFS}) can therefore specify that changepoints are likely to occur as clusters of simultaneous changepoints on the lattice.
+The conditional probability (\ref{eq:fullcondspecial}) specifies that $p$ is the prior probability that a changepoint occurs in isolation on the lattice, and is constrained such that $n_{i, t} \in \{0, \ldots, 4\}$.